|

 You get what you pay for: Beware of very inexpensive, or 'no brand'

 CAT5 cable.
-If the supplier can not tell you the cable's vendor, stay away
+If the supplier can not tell you the cable's vendor (eg: Belden),

 used Belden 1700A CAT5e, which is a very high quality 'bonded-pair' design

 rated for use to 350 Mhz.
-Today, it is probably best to install CAT6.
+Today, it is probably best to install CAT6 in new homes.

 I was in a new home where the RG6 cable had a manufacturing defect that